-Ā-probes are generally taken to obey Relativized Minimality (Rizzi 1990), and therefore are able to skip over or ignore nominals that structurally intervene between a probe and its intended goal but which crucially lack the requisite Ā-feature sought by the probe-for example, the plain object DP in the configuration in (53).
-Instead, Ā-probes are commonly thought to target the closest element that is accessible to the probe and that bears an Ā-feature.
-Building on an analysis of K'ichean in Levin 2018, however, we claim that (54) holds in Mayan:
+\bar{A} -probes are generally taken to obey Relativized Minimality (Rizzi 1990), and therefore are able to skip over or ignore nominals that structurally intervene between a probe and its intended goal but which crucially lack the requisite \bar{A} -feature sought by the probe-for example, the plain object DP in the configuration in (35).
+Instead, \bar{A} -probes are commonly thought to target the closest element that is accessible to the probe and that bears an \bar{A} -feature.
+Building on an analysis of K'ichean in Levin 2018, however, we claim that (36) holds in Mayan:

-(54) RELATIVIZED PROBING IN MAYAN Ā-MOVEMENT Ā-probes are relativized to the feature [D].
+(36) RELATIVIZED PROBING IN MAYAN Ā-MOVEMENT Ā-probes are relativized to the feature [D].

-Adopting (54)-to be formalized in §4-Ā-probes in Mayan languages are expected to always target the first accessible DP in their c-command domain because all DPs bear D-features (see e.g. Nevins 2007, 2011, Béjar and Rezac 2009, Preminger 2014 for discussion of feature-relativized probing).
-We propose that it is the combination of (i) movement of the transitive object above the ergative subject as in (53), and (ii) relativization of the Ā-probe to [D], as in (54), that conspire to yield the EEC.
+Adopting (36)-to be formalized in $4-\bar{A}$ -probes in Mayan languages are expected to always target the first accessible DP in their c-command domain because all DPs bear D-features (see e.g. Nevins 2007, 2011, Béjar and Rezac 2009, Preminger 2014 for discussion of feature-relativized probing).
+We propose that it is the combination of (i) movement of the transitive object above the ergative subject as in (35), and (ii) relativization of the \bar{A} -probe to [D], as in (36), that conspire to yield the EEC.

 Before turning to a formalization of this relativized probing in section 4, we first provide evidence that locality, and not other syntactic considerations, is the determining factor for explaining the EEC (§3.1).
-Next we discuss why the present analysis is preferable to recent alternative proposals for capturing the EEC or syntactic ergativity effects more broadly (§3.2).
+Next we discuss why the analysis presented here is preferable to recent alternative proposals for capturing the EEC or syntactic ergativity effects more broadly (§3.2).